-Signs requesting appropriate footwear to be worn whilst in the pool environment both within the changing areas and poolside.
-These signs can be clearly seen on the doors of both male and female changing areas.
+Signs requesting appropriate footwear to be worn whilst in the pool environment both within the

 A copy of the N.O.P. and E.A.P. can be found in the P.E./Swimming office and on the school Intranet.